sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 Wait until blocks start building before proceeding.
 Check the terminal output to ensure blocks are being produced.

-Once you see a consistent block mining signal in the terminal, like this:
+Once you see a consistent block mining signal in the terminal, as shown in the example below, you can proceed to the next section.

 ```
     Block Number: 36